Enyerver/practica-git-ramas-pullrequest/README.md

 # practica-git-ramas-pullrequest

-# what are you going to do??
+# Im not going to do nothing at all